Similarities between English learning & Chinese Learning

 Also, there is the use of inflections in both languages, but there are very few of them.
 While English tends to add “ed” to indicate something in the past, the Chinese language has a similar way of expressing past tense.

-A lot of the Chinese language deals with the four tones which provide different meaning to the same pronunciation.
-English is actually somewhat similar in that there are words that can be mean something different based on the context.
+A lot of the Chinese language deals with the four tones which provide different meanings to the same pronunciation.
+English is actually somewhat similar in that there are words that can mean something different based on the context.

-So learning English language may not be so difficult and different as one can image.
+So learning English language may not be as difficult and different as one can imagine.